pasperry6/indra_2025_problem/README.md

 # indra_2025_problem
-## questions:
-1. what is the input file type?
-2. what is the output file type and format?
-3.

-## to check:
-1. works with cpp 11.
-2. worst case analysis.

 ## pre-work (thought) process:
 I first thought of the most simple (incorrect) ways that this could be done.
-I thought that it would be to keep a list of grams and go through the list every time i found a new gram.
+I thought that it would be to keep a list of grams and go through the list every time I found a new gram.
 That would be terrible.
 Worst case analysis:
 In the worst case, the program would fill a list with letters and would have to go down that list every time to find the correct gram.
-Just for the single grams, this would cost ~n*26 (when a hashmap would cost ~n).
-For the 2 grams, almost every gram would be new, and this would be O(n^2).
+This type of list insertion, in the worst case is O(n^2). n + (n-1) + (n-2) + ... + 1 = (n*(n+1))/2.

-Second, I tought that I knew from experience that hashmap worked very wel for looking up existing codes and adding to them.
+Second, I tought that I knew from experience that hashmap worked very wel for looking up existing grams and adding to them.
 I knew that a simple hashmap would suffice for the single grams.
 I then thought that a tree would be necessary for the multi-digit grams.
 I thought, for a second, that I could use a full hashmap with multiple hashmaps as children; however, the space for this would be 26^2.
 Therefore, I have to use a variably-sized hashmap with a sorting algorithim to find the location in the map.

+After realizing that C++ has an inbuilt hashmap that can handle this for me, I used that instead of the complicated c-style implementation I would have had to use.

 I have to think about the way to iterate through each letter.
 My first thought is that each lesser gram is included in the first
 1,2,3 characters of the 4 gram, so I just go through the 4 grams from the start.

+Final process: Using an unordered_map from c++ library, the time complexity is O(n) because lookup time is (about) constant.

 ## work process:
 1/27